 9.1.
-The Business Board will set its own work programme and its forward plan will be published in accordance with the Transparency rules in Decisions of the Combined Authority constitution.
+The Business Board Committee will set its own work programme and its forward plan will be published in accordance with the Transparency rules in chapter 6 of the Combined Authority constitution.

-Part 3 - Sub Committees - Delegations
+Part 3 - Sub Committees

-- 1. Delegations to Committees and Boards - 1.1.
-Delegated authority has been granted to the Eastern Agri-Tech Programme Board (a sub board of the Business Board) to make decisions about applications for grant funding on behalf of both the CA/BB and NALEP (New Anglia Local Enterprise Partnership).
+- 1. Delegations to Sub Committees/Sub Boards - 1.1.
+The Delegated authority to the Eastern Agri-Tech Programme Board (a sub board of the Business Board) to make decisions about applications for grant funding on behalf of both the CA/BB and NALEP (New Anglia Local Enterprise Partnership).
 The terms of reference and membership are appended at Appendix 1. - 1.2.
-Delegated authority has been granted to the Greater South East Energy Hub to assume the Rural Community Energy Fund management role.
+Delegated authority to agree the Greater South East Energy Hub to assume the Rural Community Energy Fund management role.